dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

 You'll write assembly helper routines implement these (put them in `vm-asm.s`).
-Mechanically, you will go through, one-at-a-time and replace every function prefixed with `our_` to be our own code.
+Mechanically, you will go through, one-at-a-time and replace every function prefixed with `our_` to be your own code.
 The code is setup so that you can knock these off one at a time, making sure that things work after each modification.

-#### Lab reading.

-The main documents in the `docs/` directory:

-   1. `armv6.b2-memory.annot.pdf`: section B2 of the ARM manual,
-   describing memory ordering requirements --- what you have to do when you update the page table, the page table registers, etc.

-   2. `armv6.b3-coprocessor.annot.pdf`: section B3 of the ARM manual,
-   describing the different co-processor options.

-   3. `armv6.b4-mmu.annot.pdf`: section B4 of the ARM manual, describing
-   the page table format(s), and how to setup/manage hardware state for page tables and the TLB.

 #### Check-off